-With glassmaking a truly ancient technique dating back 5,000 years to 3500 BCE and as experts in the stained glass industry, here at Steve Sherriff we appreciate the long established history and development of this artistic visual medium.
+With glassmaking a truly ancient technique dating back 5,000 years to 3500 BCE and as experts in the stained glass industry, here at Sherriff Stained Glass Specialists we appreciate the long established history and development of this artistic visual medium.
 If you haven’t yet read our previous posts, view Part 1 and 2 of our stained glass facts series.

 To learn more about stained glass, including medieval stained glass window facts, keep reading!